Guide to credit card minimum payments

-What is a minimum payment?
+What is the minimum payment on a credit card?
 Simply put, it’s the lowest amount of money you can pay your credit card issuers every month without credit score damage.
-You can make only the minimum payment every month and still remain in good standing with your creditors.
+You can make the minimum payment every month and still remain in good standing with your creditors.

-However, if you only make the minimum payment on your credit cards, it will take you much longer to pay off your balances—sometimes by a factor of several years—and your credit card issuers will continue to charge you interest until your balance is paid in full.
+However, if you only make the minimum payment on your credit cards, it will take you much longer to pay off your balances — sometimes by a factor of several years — and your credit card issuers will continue to charge you interest until your balance is paid in full.

 What is the minimum payment on a credit card?

-A credit card minimum payment is the lowest amount you can pay every month while keeping your account in good standing.
+Your credit card minimum payment is the lowest amount you can pay every month while keeping your account in good standing.
 Making at least the minimum payment on your credit cards every billing cycle ensures that you do not get stuck with late fees, penalty APRs or derogatory marks on your credit report.

 How is a minimum payment on a credit card calculated?

-Not all credit issuers include credit card minimum payment calculators in their list of rates and terms.
-If you are not sure how your credit card minimum payment is calculated, contact your credit card issuer and ask “How much will my minimum credit card payment be?”
+To find out how your minimum payment is calculated, check your credit card’s terms and conditions.
+However, not all credit issuers include credit card minimum payment calculators in their list of rates and terms.
+If you are unsure how your credit card minimum payment is calculated, contact your credit card issuer and ask, “How much will my minimum credit card payment be?”

 What happens if I don’t make the minimum payment on my credit card?